heyjumanji/Zeppelinbot-Setup-Guide/Contributor.md

-# Contributor Guide for heyjumanji/Zeppelinbot-Setup-Guide
+# Contributor Guide for Zeppelinbot-Setup-Guide

 Welcome to the [Repository Name] repository!
 We appreciate your interest in contributing.
 This guide outlines how to contribute effectively to this project.